friendly-bits/geoip-shell/Documentation/DETAILS.md

 - The -ipt and -nft scripts implement support for iptables and nftables, respectively.
 They are sourced from other scripts which need to interact with the firewall utility directly.
 - The -lib-check-compat script checks for some essential dependencies
 - The -lib-arrays script implements a minimal subset of functions emulating the functionality of associative arrays in POSIX-compliant shell.
 It is used in the -fetch script.
 It is a part of a larger project implementing much more of the arrays functionality.
 You can check my other repositories if you are interested.
-- The -lib-ip-regex script stores regex patterns used in several other scripts for ip addresses validation.
 - The -lib-uninstall script has some functions which are used both for uninstallation and for reset if required.

 ### OpenWrt-specific scripts